vampyren/PIVX/doc/step-by-step-tutorial-for-windows-self-compiling-process.md

 [Ubuntu 18.04 LTS](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q)

-3. Setup your username and password
+3. Setup your username and password and write it down somewhere, you will need it later.
 4. Run these commands line by line:
 ```
 sudo dpkg --configure -a